Skip to content

 image 3

-Select a drive letter for the folder, enter \\samantha\Partages, then click "Browse"
+Select a letter for the drive, type \\samantha\Partages then click on "Browse"

 image 4